AwrelH/unitsConverter/README.md

 # How to use

+## In a world of different parameters, languages and ways to measure a converter is a tool that always comes to hand when not knowing the differences by hand.

 The program is very straightforward.
 You will as a user be presented with 5 options.
 Four of them equals conversion choices.
 - Celsius / Fahrenheit
 - Meters / feet